varrockbank/buffee/API.md

 ## Extension API (`editor._internals`)

 The `_internals` object exposes internal state for building extensions.
-Extensions can hook into the render cycle without vbuf needing to know about them.
+Extensions can hook into the render cycle without buffee needing to know about them.

 ```javascript
 const {